dorkbox/NetworkUtils/README.md

 ```
 dependencies {
     ...
-compile 'com.dorkbox:NetworkUtils:2.3'
+    implementation("com.dorkbox:NetworkUtils:2.3")
 }
 ```

 License
 ---------
-This project is © 2014 dorkbox llc, and is distributed under the terms of the Apache v2.0 License.
+This project is © 2021 dorkbox llc, and is distributed under the terms of the Apache v2.0 License.
 See file "LICENSE" for further references.